Low Carb Iced Coffee Recipe

 - When ready, remove ice cubes from tray.
 And then add 3 -4 ice cubes (depending on size) to the almond milk mixture.

 - Stir until you reach the desired coffee flavor.
 Once the desired flavor has been achieved, you can add more syrup or milk to adjust flavor.

+Please like, share, and subscribe below.
+You are also invited to join our Diabetic Support Group.
 You may have to experiment a bit with this low carb iced coffee recipe until you achieve the best taste for you.
 However, the basic idea is to make the initial pot of coffee strong enough to add enough coffee flavor to your low carb iced coffee recipe.